What are Fissure Sealants?

 Fissure Sealants are a filling like material, placed in the groves of teeth, as protective measures to stop decay.
 Sealants are routinely placed in children as soon as they erupt, but can be placed on adult teeth as well.
 The top surfaces of your teeth – where the chewing takes place – aren’t smooth and flat.
 They are crisscrossed with tiny hills and valleys, called pits and fissures.
 Some of the pits and fissures are so narrow that even a single bristle from your toothbrush can’t get deep enough to clean it out.
 Fissure sealants are placed in the grooves where plaque can build up.

-Fissure sealants are a simple procedure which can be carried out by dentists and is done to prevent caries forming on the biting surfaces of teeth.
+Fissure sealants are a simple procedure and is done to prevent caries forming on the biting surfaces of teeth.